personalize-staging-org/boxever-configurations/Web Experiences/Blueprints/alert-bar/README.md

 You can add alertBarScroll.js to show after a certain scroll percentage.

 ### HTML
+The following is an example of the HTML you can use to create an alert bar:
 ```html
 <!-- Use dynamic Guest variables, type ctrl+space or guest to explore available entities.-->
 <!-- Type "d" to see decisioning helpers -->